 The Isabella Bush Records Center provides low-cost, secure storage for records that must be retained for audit, legal, fiscal, or administrative needs, but are no longer used frequently enough to justify expensive office storage.
 Records Center services are available to all state agencies, including community colleges and universities.
 All records sent to the Records Center remain in the legal custody of the originating agency.

 Records Center staff will accurately retrieve records from storage and return them to client offices in a timely manner upon request.
-All records are checked-out and tracked using state-of-the-art equipment and technology, and training is offered to clients on all aspects of Records Center procedures.
+All records are checked out and tracked using state-of-the-art equipment and technology.
+Training is offered to clients on all aspects of Records Center procedures.

 Finally, records that reach the end of their established retention period are sent to a secure shredding facility upon agency approval.
 If the records are designated as "archival," they are transferred to the State Archives for appraisal to determine if permanent preservation is appropriate.

 Questions concerning use of the Records Center should be directed to your agency's designated records officer or to the Records Center staff, at the discretion of your records officer.
 The Records Center and records officers work in partnership to serve our mutual customers, the agency staff.

 ||7:30 a.m. to 5 p.m.